Project Gigabit

 The fast, reliable connections delivered by Project Gigabit will benefit mostly rural and remote communities across the UK.

-Project Gigabit is managed by Building Digital UK (BDUK), an executive agency of the Department for Science, Innovation and Technology (DSIT).
+Project Gigabit is managed by Building Digital UK (BDUK), part of the Department for Science, Innovation and Technology (DSIT).

 Check your availability today